cobalthq/cobalt-product-public-docs/content/en/Methodologies/azure-cloud-configuration.md

 Our pentesters need access to test your Azure systems.
 Prepare the following:

-- A dedicated Azure account for each pentester, with access to each target system.
+- A dedicated Azure account for each pentester, with access to each target system
-- Read-only Identity and Access Management (IAM) API credentials for each dedicated account.
+- Read-only Identity and Access Management (IAM) API credentials for each dedicated account

 ## Target Scope Reconnaissance